 Oracle has been working for a long time with Java to become Open Source.
 For Java 11, Oracle JDK and OpenJDK are almost identical, such as license agreements, logos, and other packages.
 For older versions, there may be bigger differences.

-Oracle announces that the last version, which will be released to Oracle JDK 8 before the license requirement is introduced, will be version 1.8.0_201.
+Oracle announces that the last version, which will be released to Oracle JDK 8 before the license requirement is introduced, will be version 1.8.0_201 (also 1.8.0_202 u works without license fee), but not the release of the 16th April.

 How is Newspilot affected?

 Newspilot 4.9x and later is tested and works with OpenJDK 8.
 If you do not want to run Oracle JDK, uninstall it and install OpenJDK instead, https://adoptopenjdk.net/.
-For those who prefer to use Oracle JDK 8, it will be alright, with the reservation that there will be no more updates (see above).
+For those who prefer to use Oracle JDK 8, it will be alright, with the reservation that there will be no more updates after 1.8.0_202 u, unless the use is licensed at Oracle.

 Earlier versions of Newspilot are not tested with OpenJDK.
 If you are using an older version of Newspilot, we recommend upgrading to the latest Newspilot 4.9 version.